MakeSchool-Tutorials/Makestagram-Swift-V3/P15-Displaying-Posts/content.md

 # Creating a Home Storyboard

 As we've discussed in previous sections, we want to keep our storyboard files small and contained to individual user flows of the app.
-We'll begin by refactoring our existing `HomeViewController` into it's own storyboard file.
+We'll begin by refactoring our existing `HomeViewController` into its own storyboard file.

 ## Adding a Navigation Controller